seanbaxter/circle/stdlib/README.md

 But CIA makes it easy.
 There are two steps:
 1. Form the function return type by looping over all types in the `Tuples` template parameter pack, and expanding the trait `tuple_elements` on each one.
-2. Form the _initializer-list_ for the return object by looping over all types in the template parameter pack, declaring `N` to hold the `tuple_size` of each parameter tuple, then calling `get` to extract each member from each function parameter. `get` is specialized over the pack index `int...(N)`, and expanded into the _initializer-list_.
+2. Form the _initializer-list_ for the return object by looping over all types in the template parameter pack, and declaring `i` to hold the corresponding index of the loop. (`i` and `Ti` are advanced together.)
+For each step, forward the current function parameter and insert its elements into the _initializer-list_.

-* `for` _[step-decl ,]_  `typename`_decl_ `:` _type-pack_ `=>` _generic-argument_

-We use [this syntax](https://github.com/seanbaxter/circle/tree/master/imperative#argument-for) for _argument-for_, which both declares an integer step index and a type alias for each element in the type parameter pack.
-Pack subscript `tpls...[i]` accesses each function parameter, and the `get` pack expansion disaggregates it.
+We use CIA's [_argument-for_](https://github.com/seanbaxter/circle/tree/master/imperative#argument-for) syntax, which both declares an integer step index and a type alias for each element in the type parameter pack.
+Pack subscript `tpls...[i]` accesses each function parameter, and the trailing `...` [implicitly slices](https://github.com/seanbaxter/circle/tree/master/universal#implicit-slices) the tuple into its elements, and expands those elements into the list.

 Circle supports `tuple_elements` (and `variant_alternatives`) as pack-yielding member traits.
 Under the hood the compiler queries `tuple_size` and probes the `tuple_elements` class template for each element index, and exposes all this information to the sure as an imperative pack.
 There's nothing to deduce, you just ask and expand it right into the argument list.

 ## 3. Deduced forwarding references.

 There's an in depth discussion of deduced forwarding references [here](../tuple#deduced-forwarding-references).
-In a word, deduced forwarding references fix a hole in C++ function declarations and overload resolution.
-They allow a function parameter to infer the reference and cv qualifiers of its argument and to actively deduce the argument type.
+In a word, deduced forwarding references fix a hole in C++'s support for function declarations and overload resolution.
+DFRs allow a function parameter to infer the reference and cv qualifiers of its argument while actively deducing the argument type.
 This differs from ordinary C++11 forwarding references which infer all three things.

 As an example: